scraggo/comparing-javascript-test-runners/README.md

 As you can see, all the frameworks are incredibly robust for most testing needs.
 However, if you picked one at random, it might not work for a specific use case.
 It's not an easy choice, but here's how I'd break it down:

 - 🏅Mocha is recommended if you want your tests to run in any environment.
 It's incredibly community-supported and is extend-able with your favorite 3rd-party packages.
 Using `mocha-parallel-tests` would give you a speed advantage.
-- 🏅Jest is recommended if you want a popular framework that has everything built in with very little configuration necessary.
-It's the jack-of-all-trades of test runners.
-It has a delightful command line experience.
-Finally, it's an excellent pair with React.
+- 🏅Jest is recommended if you want to get tests up and running quickly.
+It has everything built in and requires very little configuration.
+The command line and GUI experience is unmatched.
+Finally, it's the most popular and makes an excellent pair with React.
 - 🏅AVA is recommended if you want a minimalist framework with no globals.
 AVA is fast, easy to configure, and you get ES-Next transpilation out of the box.
 You don't want hierarchical `describe` blocks and you want to support a smaller project.

 ## Conclusion